jtucci1210/full_stack_project/README.md

 * Add full C.R.U.D. functionality to allow users to create and update groups, rather than just sign up or leave a pre-existing one.
 * Add subject tags to groups to allow users to search for groups based on interests.

-## Events

-* Add full C.R.U.D. functionality to allow users to create and update events (specifically only events for groups they are a part of), rather than just sign up or leave a pre-existing one.